adrianmoya/es-docs.behat.org/en/quick_intro.rst

       I need to be able to list the current directory's contents

-Every feature starts with this same format: a line naming the feature, followed by three lines that describe the benefit, the role the feature itself.
-These lines aren't actually important to Behat or your eventual test, but they are good practice when defining your feature.
+Every feature starts with this same format: a line naming the feature, followed by three lines that describe the benefit, the role and the feature itself.
+This section is required, but its contents aren't actually important to Behat or your eventual test.
+They are, however, important to write correctly so that your features are consistent and readable by other people.

 Define a Scenario
 ~~~~~~~~~~~~~~~~~